What Makes Us Different?

 - Professor Elizabeth A. Opiyo, Gulu University

-- Dr. Christopher Lantz, Departnent Chair of Neglected Diseases, James Madison University
+- Dr. Christopher Lantz, Department Chair of Neglected Diseases, James Madison University

 - Dr. Solomon Mariam, FIND(Foundation for Innovative New Diagnostics)